Academic IELTS Writing task 1 Sample 18 - Employment rates across 6 countries in 1995 and 2005

 The graph below shows information on employment rates across 6 countries in 1995 and 2005.

 Summarise the information by choosing and describe the main idea, and make comparisons where appropriate.

-»You should write at least 150 words.
+» Write at least 150 words.

-Model Answer 2:
+Model Answer 1:

 In summary, the male had a better employment record than the female and in 10 years the employment opportunity for both male and female increased.